- Nov 26, 2020

 Our commitment to responsible tourism and the protection of the oceans is the backbone of Wave of Change.
 Healthy global fisheries are foundational to global ocean health.
 Thus, we continually look for ways to ensure that all of our seafood is responsibly sourced.
 We have taken strides to ensure that our clients can feel good about what they are eating, and acquiring Chain of Custody (CoC) certification for our seafood is one step towards doing so.

 This year we became the first hotel chain with properties in the Americas that are both Marine Stewardship Council (MSC) and Aquaculture Stewardship Council (ASC) certified for sustainable and responsible seafood practices.
-In addition, we became the first hotel chain with properties in Southern Europe to achieve certification last year when four of our restaurants in Spain became certified.
+In addition, we became the first hotel chain with properties in Southern Europe to achieve the certification last year when four of our restaurants in Spain gained certification.

 What does it mean to have MSC and ASC certified seafood?
 They are certifications that ensure sustainability of the fish stock, minimized environmental impact from the fishing operations, and effective management.
 The products are also traceable through the chain of custody to ensure the seafood is responsible from when it is caught or raised to when it is consumed.